Doctors Without Borders recognizes Clarkson University student chapter

 The students are involved in fundraising for North Country clinics and programs as well as volunteering for Hospice and Palliative Care of St. Lawrence Valley.

-“We have set up an orientation for our members to become part of the hospice volunteer staff,” says Chapter Vice President Matthew Kane ‘20, a biology major from North Syracuse.
+“We have set up an orientation for our members to become part of the hospice volunteer staff,” Chapter Vice President Matthew Kane ‘20, a biology major from North Syracuse, said.
 “Students are offered the opportunity to work with patients in any way they need, sometimes just visiting patients on a regular basis.”

 Okun says that the chapter is also exploring ways of assisting underserved populations of the North Country and other parts of the nation through an in-country trip and is currently looking for a new area to visit and volunteer in the United States.